adamskopl/blog/20200324/README.md

 # "Multiscreen Content Display" Project
 ## Introduction

-An aim of this post, is to present an idea for a "Multiscreen Content Display" software project.
+An aim of this post, is to present an idea for the "Multiscreen Content Display" software project.

 Resulting software and it's source code will be available publicly.
 Ongoing work